Emotional Eating Therapy

 Many issues with food aren’t really about food at all.
 They indicate that something in life is out of balance.
 For some people, it might be habit, or “in front of me” eating.

 For others, it can indicate that the body is out of balance.
-Whether due to chronic stress, hormonal, brain chemistry (such as in depression, trauma or ADD) or other physical imbalances.
+Whether due to chronic stress, hormones, irregular eating patterns, restricting food groups, eating “naked” carbs, brain chemistry, or other physical imbalances.
 These types of imbalances often lead to strong cravings and ups and downs in energy.

-What’s important here is to learn ways to connect with your body and balance your body’s chemistry.
+What’s important here is to learn ways to balance your body’s chemistry.
 Having a thorough evaluation with your doctor of blood work, thyroid, hormones, vitamin deficiencies and blood sugar can also be important.

 If you’re like many people feeling out of control with food, the knee-jerk reaction is to try and control food, for example, through dieting.
 Diets don’t work in the long run and can lead to further complications.
-In fact, restriction can often cause bingeing later.
+In fact, food restriction, fasting or skipping meals can often cause bingeing later.

-It’s important to learn to balance each layer so that you can heal from the inside out.
-Many diet and weight loss programs only address one aspect, leaving you without the tools you really need to heal.
-What’s needed is a way to restore balance and meet the underlying physical, emotional and spiritual needs (or hungers).
-This is not a quick weight-loss solution, but rather a long-term physical and emotional health solution.
-You will learn to tune into and respond to your body’s needs in a way that nurtures and supports your best self.
+This is not a quick weight loss solution, but rather a long-term physical and emotional health solution.
+In therapy, you will learn to tune into and respond to your body’s needs in a way that nurtures and supports your best self.

 Therapy for Emotional Eating Can Help You: